 Community Wildfire Safety Program

-High temperatures, extreme dryness and record-high winds have created conditions in our state where any spark at the wrong time and place can lead to a major wildfire.
-More than half of the area where our customers live and work is at high risk for wildfires.
+High temperatures, extreme dryness and record-high winds have created conditions in California where any spark at the wrong time and place can lead to a major wildfire.
+Nearly one-third of the electric lines that provide our customers with power are now in High Fire-Threat District areas, as designated by the California Public Utilities Commission (CPUC).
 Our Community Wildfire Safety Program includes short-, medium- and long-term plans to make our system safer.

 READ OUR WILDFIRE MITIGATION PLAN (PDF, 2.5 MB)

-We are improving our electric system to meet this challenge and have a plan for preventing wildfires.
+Our teams are working every day to continue to improve the safety of our electric system and further reduce wildfire risks.
 See our progress by county (PDF, 8.1 MB).
 This includes:

 ROUTINE SAFETY INSPECTIONS OF ELECTRIC INFRASTRUCTURE

 As part of our multifaceted safety efforts, we conduct safety inspections of electric equipment across our service territory.
 We are prioritizing this work in high fire-threat areas.

 We’re improving our infrastructure with stronger poles, covered power lines and targeted undergrounding.
 We are also installing “sectionalizing” devices and switches and working to make the grid more flexible during outages and establishing new temporary microgrid technology.